MicrosoftDocs/cpp-docs/docs/mfc/making-owner-drawn-tabs.md

   - "zh-tw"
 ---
 # Making Owner-Drawn Tabs
 You can define individual items of a tab control ([CTabCtrl](../mfc/reference/ctabctrl-class.md)) to be owner-drawn items.
-For more information, see [Owner-Drawn Tabs](http://msdn.microsoft.com/library/windows/desktop/bb760550) in the [!INCLUDE[winSDK](../atl/includes/winsdk_md.md)].
+For more information, see [Owner-Drawn Tabs](http://msdn.microsoft.com/library/windows/desktop/bb760550) in the Windows SDK.

 ## See Also
  [Using CTabCtrl](../mfc/using-ctabctrl.md)